-Nanbata Castle Park in Fujimi City.
+Nanbata* Castle Park in Fujimi City.
 In Saitama‘s oldest published post!
-First published in 2008 and still going strong in 2020, thank you very much for your readership and support.
-Please note that during the 2021 State of Emergency the period house is closed.
-It will remain closed until at least February 8th.
+First published in 2008 and still going strong in 2021, thank you very much for your readership and support. (*Nanbata is often written Nambata, I use both in this post so either is searchable).

 When you search for things to do in Fujimi, or indeed ask somebody for recommendations, Lalaport Fujimi is probably the most common answer you’ll get.
 But before Lalaport opened, the recommendation was – in my memory anyway – Nanbata Castle Park.
 We ended up visiting there on such a recommendation.
 And we weren’t disappointed.